 The Frenchman went with the pacer Cornelius Ndiwa from the gun and, except for a short time when Ethiopia's Teshome Dirisa took over the lead, he controlled the race.

-Dirisa held on for second in 3:37.64, in his indoor debut at the distance, while Poland’s Marcin Lewandowski put on a strong surge over the last 100 metres to take third in 3:38.58.
+Dirisa held on for second in 3:37.64 on his indoor debut at the distance, while Poland’s Marcin Lewandowski put on a strong surge over the last 100 metres to take third in 3:38.58.

-Cuba’s Orlando Ortega won the men’s 60 metres Hurdles in 7.60 over erstwhile season leader Omo Osaghae, of the USA, who was given second in 7.65 while Germany’s Eric Balnuweit was third in the same time.
+Cuba’s Orlando Ortega won the men’s 60m Hurdles in 7.60 over erstwhile season leader Omo Osaghae of the USA, who was given second in 7.65 while Germany’s Eric Balnuweit was third in the same time.

 The heats had seemed to presage a slightly brisker time than the final eventually produced.
 Balnuweit firstly ran a personal best and European-leading 7.60, followed by Ortega’s personal best and world-leading 7.54 in the second heat.

 The women’s 60m Hurdles went to Czech Republic’s Lucie Skrobakova in 8.03, ahead of Italy's Micol Cattaneo in 8.09.
-American hurdler Yvette Lewis false-started in her heat.
+US hurdler Yvette Lewis false-started in her heat.